abelapko/gambling-slots-machine/README.md

 ## About

 This project is a server-side implementation of the "Burning Love" slot machine game, inspired by the original version from [booming-games.com](https://booming-games.com).
 It replicates the game’s mechanics, including spins, winning lines, and balance management, without bonus rounds or free spins.
+For a detailed description of the architecture, see [Project Architecture](docs/architecture.md).

 ---